SufyanDanish/CVPR-Dataset/README.md

 ## 2 Dataset
 The datasets can be downloaded from the following links.

-Option 1: The proposed Drone Vision Fire dataset Download from given link: Click here
+Option 1: The proposed CVPR dataset Download from given link: Click here

 Option 2: Download FLAME’s dataset from the given link: Click [here](url)